thegands/portfolio-source/_posts/blog/2016-02-14-starting-portfolio.md

 ## Paradox of Choice

 I soon learned that since Jekyll is so flexible, every Jekyll theme I looked at was widely different than the last.
 Some used front-end frameworks and some not at all.
 Some themes used Sass for styling and some just used plain CSS.
 All the themes also had varying degrees of available features like sidebars and responsive galleries.
 In order to make responsive design much easier for myself, I wanted a Jekyll theme that utilized a framework like Bootstrap or Foundation.
 After considerable shopping around and trying on different themes I settled with [Feeling Responsive][6].
 I liked the bright and inviting design and it's use of [Foundation Framework][7] lends cool features like [accordion menus][8] and <a href="#" data-reveal-id="videoModal">reveal modals</a>.
-Foundation's grid system gave me confidence my site would look good on any screen size.
+Furthermore, Foundation's grid system gave me confidence my site would look good on any screen size.
 Also MIT license FTW.

 ## Making it Mine